Amik-Sen-Fun/JAVA-CP/Introduction.md

 ### Primitive v/s Non Primitive Datatype

 - Non-Primitive datatypes variables are always references.
+Primitive datatypes create new memory spaces.
 - Memory for Non-primitive datatypes are always allocated on Heap.
+Primitive datatypes are allocated in stack.
-- Members of Non-primitive variables have some default values (int = 0, bool = false)
+- Members of Non-primitive variables have some default values (int = 0, bool = false, float = 0.0).
+Not in primitive type and we get **compilation error**.

+> Heap memory is used to allocated dynamic memory.

 ```java
 # Driver code